 What is the definition of stalking in Missouri?

-For the purpose of getting a protective order, stalking is defined as when any person purposely and more than once behaves in a way that:
+For the purpose of getting an order of protection, stalking is defined as when any person purposely behaves two or more times in a way that:

 - serves no legitimate purpose; and

-- causes you to reasonably fear that you are in danger of being physically harmed.1
+- causes you, or someone else who lives with you, to reasonably fear that either you or someone who lives with you is in danger of being physically harmed.

 What is the legal definition of sexual assault?

-For the purpose of getting a protective order, sexual assault is defined as when someone causes you or attempts to cause you to engage involuntarily in any sexual act by force, threat of force, duress (coercion/pressure), or without your consent.1
+For the purpose of getting a protective order, sexual assault is defined as when someone causes you or attempts to cause you to engage involuntarily in any sexual act by force, threat of force, pressure or coercion (duress), or without your consent.1

 What protections can I get in an order of protection due to stalking or sexual assault?

-- Jointly owned, leased or rented or jointly occupied by you and the abuser; or
+- jointly owned, leased, rented, or occupied by you and the abuser;

-- Owned, leased, rented or occupied by you individually; or
+- owned, leased, rented, or occupied by you individually;

-- Jointly owned, leased or rented by you and someone else (not the abuser); or
+- jointly owned, leased, or rented by you and someone else who is not the abuser; or

-- Jointly occupied by you and someone else (not the abuser) as long as the abuser does not have a property interest in the home;
+- jointly occupied by you and someone else who is not the abuser as long as the abuser does not have a property interest in the home;

-- Forbid the abuser from communicating with you in any manner or through any medium (i.e., phone, computer, etc.);
+- forbid the abuser from communicating with you in any manner or in any way, such as by phone, computer, etc.;

-- Include such other terms as the judge reasonably believes are necessary to ensure your safety.2
+- include other terms that the judge reasonably believes are necessary to ensure your safety.1

-- Include all of the terms listed above AND
+- include all of the terms listed above;2 and

-- the court has jurisdiction (power) over such child; and
+- the court has power (jurisdiction) over such child;

 - no prior order regarding custody is pending or has been made; and